-Fig. 4.
+Fig. 7.
 Ratios of (1) Black to White Rates of Falling Below Percentages of Poverty Line, (2) White to Black Rates of Falling Above the Percentage, (3) Black to White Odds of Falling Below the Percentage, and (4) Absolute Differences Between Rates

-Table 6.
-Illustration of Effect on Standard Measures of Reducing Poverty Such as to Enable Everyone with and Income Above 75 Percent of Poverty Line to Escape Poverty (with EES)
+Table 9.
+Illustration of Effect on Standard Measures of (a) Reducing Poverty Such as to Enable Everyone with Income Above 75 % of Poverty Line to Escape Poverty and (b) Increasing Poverty Such as to Pull Everyone with Income Below 125% of Poverty Line Into